 Mark O'Neill is a contributing writer to Help Desk Geek, Online Tech Tips, Switching To Mac, and BackroomTech.
-He is also an editor for these sites, making sure the content is the best it can be and whipping the staff into submission.
+He was the managing editor for the sites till end of 2019, making sure the content was top-notch and inspiring the staff.

 Mark has been a freelance technology writer since 2004 when he wrote a regular eBay column for AuctionBytes (now renamed eCommerceBytes).
 He also contributed articles to the now-defunct Bookologist, Google Tutor, and a few other sites now lost to time (although you could probably find them on the Wayback Machine).
 Then came a couple of years of soul-destroying English teaching work before MakeUseOf asked him in 2007 to become the managing editor.

 At that point, the site had 9,000 RSS subscribers, and no writers apart from himself and the owner.
 By the end of Mark's tenure as Managing Editor in 2013, the site had over 500,000 RSS subscribers and a staff of over 25.
 Many of the people he hired as tech writers for the first time have gone on to bigger and better things, firmly establishing themselves as tech experts in their respective fields.
 Some are still at MakeUseOf where Mark watches them with pride.